arb-ca/ForestHealthQM/README.md

   - Delete SimFire
   - Rename MgmtID to **TRNF** and Run
 - Download FVS outputs in the `View Outputs` tab
+  - Wait until all runs have completed and the box under “Background run status” is empty.
   - Under `Load`, select all runs → choose `FVS_Carbon` and `FVS_Compute` → `Explore`
     - Select all stands and all years